spack/spack/lib/spack/docs/getting_started.rst

 .. note::

-   By default, spack does not fill in the ``modules:`` field in the ``compilers.yaml`` file.
+   By default, spack does not fill in the ``modules:`` field in the corresponding ``packages.yaml`` external entry.
 If you are using a compiler from a module, then you should add this field manually.
-   See the section on :ref:`compilers-requiring-modules`.
+See the section on :ref:`sec-external-packages`.

 .. _cmd-spack-compiler-info: